rahulunair/xpu_video/api_docs.md

 ---

 ## Notes
+- Authentication is required for all endpoints using a Bearer token
-- Ensure the `Authorization` header includes a valid bearer token.
+- The `Authorization` header must be included in every request
-- The `num_frames` and `fps` parameters determine the length and quality of the generated video.
+- The `num_frames` and `fps` parameters determine the length and quality of the generated video
-- Use the `/info` endpoint to get detailed model and system configurations before generating a video.
+- Use the `/info` endpoint to get detailed model and system configurations before generating a video